neo4jrb/neo4apis-activerecord/README.md

 ### `--import-all-associations`

 Either specify that a certain class of associations be imported from ActiveRecord models or specify all with `--import-all-associations`

+## Using `neo4apis-activerecord` from ruby

+If you'd like to do custom importing, you can use `neo4apis-activerecord` in the following way:

+    Neo4Apis::ActiveRecord.model_importer(SomeModel)

+    neo4apis_activerecord = Neo4Apis::ActiveRecord.new(Neo4j::Session.open, import_all_associations: true)

+    neo4apis_activerecord.batch do
+      SomeModel.where(condition: 'value').find_each do |object|
+        neo4apis_activerecord.import object
+      end
+    end